 Planning a trip to Korea?
 It is a fascinating country that is truly foreign.
-And it is filled with so many beautiful places – from the Hanok buildings of Jeonju to the coastline of Jeju Island to the palaces of Seoul.
+There are so many beautiful places in South Korea – from the Hanok buildings of Jeonju to the coastline of Jeju Island to the palaces of Seoul.

 - 26 Beautiful Places in South Korea

 - Beautiful Places to Visit in Seoul and near Seoul